attdevsupport/att-html5-sdk/sdk/doc_src/guides/sample_app_test/README.md

 * Email Addresses
 * Short Codes

 You can send a message up to 10 different addresses.

+In-App Messaging Notifications are received at the app server on https://your_app_server_domain_name:4568/att/notification/v1/callback

 ##Advertising
 Point your browser to this address: